Single Sign-on Guide for Trimble Unity Maintain and Trimble Unity Permit Introduction

 Direct ArcGIS login/identity

-Implementation Use this for a unified Trimble ecosystem and streamlined login using an existing IdP.
+Implementation Use this for a unified Trimble ecosystem and streamlined login using an existing identity provider (IdP).

 Use this for a unified Trimble ecosystem and streamlined login using a Trimble ID login.